If you made any changes in Pure these will be visible here soon.

 Research Interests

-The glossary initiative addresses a need for more language support in the NGO sector that I identified in a major research project that I recently conducted with the University of Reading and the civil society organisation, INTRAC.
+The glossary initiative addresses a need for more language support in the NGO sector that I identified in a major AHRC-funded research project that I recently conducted with the University of Reading and the civil society organisation, INTRAC.
 The project, titled The Listening Zones of NGOs: languages and cultural knowledge in development programmes, explored the role that languages and cultural knowledge play in the policies and practices of development NGOs, and drew upon fieldwork that I conducted in Malawi.
 The project provided innovative policy recommendations that were adopted by several NGOs in the UK, Malawi and Peru.
-The project’s findings are contained in my recent book, co-authored with Professor Hilary Footitt and Dr Wine Tesseur: 'Development NGOs and Languages: Listening, Power and Inclusion' (Palgrave 2020).
+The project’s findings are contained in my recent book, co-authored with Professor Hilary Footitt and Dr Wine Tesseur: 'Development NGOs and Languages: Listening, Power and Inclusion'.

 I support the civil society research community through my coordination of the British International Studies Working Group on NGOs and Civil Society, a global network of practitioners and leading/emerging scholars.